Wei-Shao-Reg/GDR/README.md

 cd ITK-build
 ccmake ../InsightToolkit-4.12.2
 ```
-After you run the above ccmake command, a cmake GUI will pop up, you will do the following to generate a CMakeCache.txt file:
+After you run the above ccmake command, a cmake GUI will pop up.
+Then do the following:
 ```
 i. press [c] to configure, this might take a few minutes, at the end, you will see a warning message, press [e] to exit. ii. press[t] to see all options, and you will need to set the following options: